-An employer must, upon request and without delay, provide anyone who considers that she or he has been discriminated against in, for example, recruitment, a written report on its actions.
+AN EMPLOYER must, upon request and without delay, provide anyone who considers that she or he has been discriminated against in, for example, recruitment, a written report on its actions.

 A shop steward or some other representative of the employees has an independent right to information related to an individual employee's pay and terms of employment at the employee's consent, when there is reason to suspect pay discrimination based on gender.
 The shop steward or other employee representative has the right, in cases involving suspected pay discrimination, to gain access to information concerning an employee group without the employees' consent.
 The information pertains to the group's average wages.
 The employee representatives may not disclose information pertaining to pay and terms of employment to others.
-See section 14.14. for further information on providing gender equality authorities with information.
+Chapter 14.14 addresses the disclosure of information to equality authorities in more detail.